-Thumbs Up was recently featured on KSTP-TV, Minnesota Live and in the Elk River Star Newspaper.
+Thumbs Up was recently featured on KSTP-TV, Twin Cities Live, Minnesota Live and in the Elk River Star Newspaper.

 Since the beginning of the pandemic, there has been a rapid increase in the number of people suffering from mental health problems.
 With a healthcare system already overburdened and seemingly unable to deal with the rise in mental health issues, America is facing what is being called a mental health crisis.
 Therefore, a significant area of focus for Thumbs Up continues to be one-on-one interaction, building community, and offering alternatives to mental health care through daily interactions and positive mindset strategies and interactions.